ucsb-cs32/s20/_lectures/lect05.md

 		* A good illustration of how Bubble sort works is shown [here](https://en.wikipedia.org/wiki/Bubble_sort).
 * Can be slightly optimized
 	* If a swap doesn't occur in an iteration, we know the array is already sorted and no more comparisons need to be made.

+## Visualization of sorting algorithms
+* A good visualization tool for different sorting algorithms can be found [here](https://visualgo.net/bn/sorting) and [here](https://www.toptal.com/developers/sorting-algorithms).

 ## Example
 ```